utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-examples.md

 ## Creating a gRPC example from scratch

-1. Create a gRPC request and add it to a collection.
+1. Create a gRPC request with the `LotsOfReplies` method (or any streaming method) and add it to a collection.

 1. Hover over the gRPC request you created and select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px">.